BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

 2. Description Column
 3. Sort Column

-   * This column is used to sort by ranks or by hierarchical clustring.
+   * This column is used to sort by ranks or by hierarchical clustering.
    * Click the **Sort** button to show a menu of ranking options.
    * |sort_menu|
    * If a data set has a rank file then the ranks will be listed in the menu.
    * See `Panel Menu`_ below for details on how to load additional rank files.
-   * Heirarchical Clustering: Genes are clustered using a heirarchical clustering algorithm based on their expression values, the resulting hierarchy is then used to sort the genes.
+   * Hierarchical Clustering: Genes are clustered using a hierarchical clustering algorithm based on their expression values, the resulting hierarchy is then used to sort the genes.

 4. Expression Columns